 Ohio State vs. UCLA Women's Basketball Predictions & Picks - December 18

-Monday's game between the No. 2 UCLA Bruins (9-0) and the No. 12 Ohio State Buckeyes (9-1) at Value City Arena has a good chance to be a competitive matchup, as our computer prediction projects a final score of 75-74, with UCLA coming out on top.
-Game time is at 6:30 PM ET on December 18.
+Monday's contest features the No. 2 UCLA Bruins (9-0) and the No. 12 Ohio State Buckeyes (9-1) matching up at Value City Arena in what is expected to be a competitive matchup, with a projected 75-74 victory for UCLA according to our computer prediction.
+Tipoff is at 6:30 PM ET on December 18.

-The Buckeyes came out on top in their last outing 73-49 against Grand Valley State on Friday.
+In their last outing on Friday, the Buckeyes secured a 73-49 win over Grand Valley State.

 Catch college basketball action all season long on Fubo!